 Colorful, charismatic, and attractive, discus are a fish that many aquarists aspire to keep in their freshwater tanks.

-While they can be extremely rewarding to care for, they’re not fish for a beginner fish keeper.
+While they can be extremely rewarding to care for, they’re not for a beginner fish keeper.
 Not only do they require a lot of space, but their water requirements also differ slightly from many other tropical freshwater fish.

 You must be careful who you house them with.
 Cory catfish and tetras make good tank mates, though it may be safest to keep a discus-only aquarium.